 *4+ notaries, closing documents, and 4+ POAs require an appointment.
 All POAs require ticket numbers that can be attained from https://www.aflegalassistance.law.af.mil.
 Please call 480-5912/5911 or email firstname.lastname@example.org to schedule an appointment with the legal office.
 In the event phone lines are busy, please leave a voicemail.

 Military Personnel Flight

-Closed for all walk-ins.
-For more detailed information on each Military Personnel Flight COVID-19 Functions, please click here.
+For detailed information on each Military Personnel Flight COVID-19 Functions, please click here.

 German-American Community Office

 Available to assist personnel with questions via phone 0631-363-3010 or email email@example.com.
 For in-person assistance, visitors should sign in at the side entrance.

 Ramstein & Vogelweh Libraries